mmariappan/end-to-end-rag-assistants/README.md

 > Upload PDFs, ask natural-language questions, and get **accurate, source-grounded answers** with full context visibility.
 > **100% free and private** with local open-source Ollama models, or use OpenAI for cloud-based inference.

-### Why this matters

-- Documents like white-papers, manuals, legal briefs and research reports still hide knowledge.
-This tool turns them from static blobs into interactive knowledge bases.
-- Many systems claim to “chat with your documents” but hide the retrieval step or don’t show provenance.
-This one shows you the chunks, how they were selected and how the answer was formed.

 ---

 ## 📑 Table of Contents